 What does TNR surgery cost?

-In our continued efforts to do good in the community, Good Mews covers 100% of the spay/neuter surgery costs for residents of Cobb County.
-For those that live outside of Cobb County, TNR standard surgery package is $45.
+In our continued efforts to do good in the community, Good Mews covers 100% of the spay/neuter surgery costs for residents of Cobb County and Cherokee County.
+For those that live outside of Cobb or Cherokee County, TNR standard surgery package is $45.

 What if I live outside of Cobb County and cannot afford the services?